aklump/drupal_environment_indicator_loft/README.txt

        hide the indicator.
 You can use this if you are doing some critical theming and you do not want the visual interference of the border for a time.
+     * Hold down META while clicking to access the switcher (@todo This has not been built yet.)

 Contact The Developer